 The usage of environment variables is also recommended.

-Most application can be run in different modes.
-During development of an application other rules apply and errors are not usually shown in the form of a "500 internal server error" page like they do in "production".
+Most applications can be run in different modes.
+During development of an application other rules apply and errors are not usually shown in the form of a "500 internal server error" page as they do in "production".

 AppSignal also understands the concept of an environment allowing different settings be configured per environment.
 For every environment a separate application is created on AppSignal.com to be configured with its own set of alerting rules and third-party integrations.